Close Menu

 Just one tablespoon (20 grams) contains around 48 mg of magnesium, which meets 12% of the daily recommended value.

-It’s also high in iron, calcium, and potassium, making it a great natural sweetener with added health benefits.
+It’s also high in iron, potassium, and manganese, making it a great natural sweetener with added health benefits.

 You can you molasses in baking, smoothies, or as a topping for oatmeal.
 Its deep, robust flavor adds richness to both sweet and savory dishes.